gpstar81/GPStar-proton-pack/SMOKE.md

 *Provided by JustinDustin*

 This also uses a vape pen approach with a 3V mini aquarium pump, and can be run from a 3V relay module.
 The vape pen (T2 Clearomizer style) uses a 1.8 ohm coil and wants about 3.6-4V to make decent smoke.
-Meanwhile, the pump doesn't like much above 3V and 4V is pushing it.
-Since both run for short bursts you can split the difference and use 3.8V which is about right for decent smoke AND to push everything out of the cartridge and so far only the coil gets the hottest of all the components.
+Meanwhile, the pump doesn't like much above 3V and above 4V is pushing it.
+Since both run for short bursts you can split the difference and use 3.8V which is about right for decent smoke AND to push everything out of the cartridge, and so far only the coil gets the hottest of all the components.

 - [Kanger T2 Clearomizer Tank (Pack of 5)](https://www.ecigmafia.com/products/kanger-t2-clearomizer-tank-pack-of-5.html) - Note that for many US states the online ordering of vaping supplies may be restricted.
 This supplier has successfully shipped to Georgia, which is one such restricted state.
 Be sure to make sure the supplier can ship to your state before ordering.
 - [3V Aquarium Mini Air Pump](https://a.co/d/ghiL09S)